PhilipYip1988/python-tutorials/014_csv_pickle_json/readme.md

 A serial port with a 9600 baud rate is setup to process 9600 bits per second.
 The serial port takes in a digital signal like the number above where ```1``` is a voltage of about 12 V (known as High) and ```0``` is a voltage around 0 V (known as Low).
 These 168 bits would therefore take 0.0175 s to transfer.

-The first and the last byte are instructions which indicate the start and the end of a transfer:
+The first and the last byte are Byte Order Markers (BOMs):

 0b**10000000**
 0x**80**